saimaneeshareti/python/elks/elasticsearch/notes/README.md

             - CREATE --> Create an index
                 -  By using the PUT request to create a new index

-            - DELETE --> Delete an index
-                - Once you have the index you wish to remove from Elasticsearch, use the DELETE request followed by the index name.
-                     DELETE /index_name

             - UPDATE --> Update an index an index
                 - Elasticsearch documents are immutable.
                 - When you update an existing document a new document is created with an incremented_version the old document is marked for deletion